Pedromaia26/LAPR2-ISEP/docs/SprintC/US15_ValidateTheWorkDone/US15_ValidateTheWorkDone.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+  As a laboratory coordinator, I want to validate the work done by the clinical chemistry technologist and specialist doctor.